nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 NURESTLoginController
 +++++++++++++++++++++

-:py:class:`NURESTLoginController` is the class that manages a current authenticated ReST session.
-It is used by :py:class:`NURESTConnection` to correctly populate the user crendentials.
+:class:`bambou.NURESTLoginController` is the class that manages a current authenticated ReST session.
+It is used by :class:`bambou.NURESTConnection` to correctly populate the user crendentials.
 This class contains several poperties.

 .. attribute:: user